Avvaiyar (Sangam poet)

-Avvaiyar (Tamil: ஔவையார்) was a Tamil poet who lived during the Sangam period and is said to have had cordial relations with the Tamil chieftains Vēl Pāri and Athiyamān.
-She wrote 59 poems in the Puṟanāṉūṟu.
+Avvaiyar (Tamil: ஔவையார்) was a Tamil poet who lived during the Sangam period.
+She wrote 59 poems in the Puṟanāṉūṟu. and is said to have had cordial relations with the Tamil chieftains Vēl Pāri and Athiyamān.
 A plaque on a statue of the poet in Chennai suggests the first century BCE for her birthdate.
-The name Avvaiyar means a 'respectable good woman', hence a generic title; her personal name is not known.
+The name Avvaiyar in Tamil is defined as a respectable good woman and was considered an honorific.
+Her given name is not known.

 Biography

 Avvaiyar is considered to be contemporary to poets Paranar, Kabilar and Thiruvalluvar.
 She is attributed as the author of 7 verses in Naṟṟiṇai, 15 in Kuṟuntokai, 4 in Akanaṉūṟu and 33 in Puṟanāṉūṟu.
 Legend states that she was a court poet of the rulers of the Tamil country.
 She travelled from one part of the country to another and from one village to another, sharing the gruel of the poor farmers and composing songs for their enjoyment.
 Most of her songs were about a small-time chieftain Vallal Athiyamaan Nedumaan Anji and his family.
 The chieftain had also used her as his ambassador to avert war with another neighbouring chieftain Thondaiman.
 The rest of her songs related to the various aspects of state governance.
 Although traditions claim that she was a sister of Kabilar, Thiruvalluvar and Athiyamaan, V. R. Ramachandra Dikshitar refutes this claim based on his studies that all four of them were most likely of different walks of life, thus from different caste backgrounds and hence impossible to be siblings.
-Tirukkovilur is an ancient temple town in Tamil Nadu.
-This is where the demon Andhaka was killed by Lord Shiva.
-Sangam epics recount that it was here that Avvayar was blessed with a vision of her lord slaying Andhaka and she has dedicated verses to the same.
-At great ancient temple of Thillai Chidambaram she sang Vinayakar Thiruakaval when Lord Ganesha displayed his dancing form to her.
-Vinayakar Thiruakaval is an extremely esoteric work.